Nashwaak Watershed Association | Forest Stewardship

-In 2021 and 2022, the Nashwaak Watershed Association offered free visits from foresters to private forest owners in the watershed.
-We discussed the owner’s goals for their forest, heard their questions, and provided recommendations for achieving their goals while also maximizing the ecosystem services provided by their forests – things like wildlife habitat, resilience to climate change and protecting aquatic ecosystems.
+Since 2021, the Nashwaak Watershed Association has offered free visits from foresters to private forest owners in the watershed.
+We discuss the owner’s goals for their forest, hear their questions, and provide recommendations for achieving their goals while also maximizing the ecosystem services provided by their forests – things like wildlife habitat, resilience to climate change and protecting aquatic ecosystems.
 Read on to find out some of the most common recommendations we have been providing to forest owners.

 Older forests provide important habitat features that younger forests lack.
 In older forests, living trees of various ages provide multiple layers of forest canopy.
 Dead wood also provides important habitat, where standing dead trees provide food and nesting sites and fallen dead wood provides habitat for small animals and insects, lichens and mosses.
 Fallen logs also hold moisture, release nutrients, and provide superb growing conditions for tree seedlings.